 What You Can Do to Maximize Your Most Valuable Resource

-Do you wake up ready to develop a brilliant plan for your company or team only to realize later that the day got away from you, it is now dark outside and you have no idea what happened?
+Do you wake up ready to develop a brilliant plan for your company or team only to realize later that the day got away from you, it is now dark outside, and you have no idea what happened?
 And as you lay your head down on the pillow that night, do you believe that if only you had more time, you’d get to the “one thing”-- you know, the “one thing” you keep moving from list to list.
 We think not enough time is the problem—but it’s not.
-The problem is not enough time, it is our inability to differentiate what is important when everything is urgent.
-We need to eliminate time wasters.
+The problem is not enough time; it is our inability to differentiate what is important when everything is urgent.
+So we need to eliminate time wasters.

 How do we do that exactly?
 The tricky part is that many of us believe we will be more important, valuable, and “loved” if we say “yes” to everything.
 It is why we take on more, attend more, post more, respond more, and otherwise do more.
-Doing more just makes us frazzled.
+But, unfortunately, doing more makes us frazzled.

 When you ask this question, you pause the “doer button” in your brain.
 You immediately create space to think differently.
 Time then becomes a resource that is real.
-You can see it shape how you achieve greater things for yourself, your family, and the world.
+You can see it shape how you achieve more extraordinary things for yourself, your family, and the world.

 When you ask questions, you begin to differentiate what is important when everything is urgent.
 Start asking better questions:

 - Who is the best person on the team to attend this meeting?